rejasupotaro/amazon-product-search/README.md

 ![](https://github.com/rejasupotaro/amazon-product-search/actions/workflows/lint_and_test.yml/badge.svg)

-This repo showcases and compares various search algorithms and models for [Shopping Queries Dataset: A Large-Scale ESCI Benchmark for Improving Product Search](https://github.com/amazon-science/esci-data).
+This repo showcases and compares various search algorithms and models using [Shopping Queries Dataset: A Large-Scale ESCI Benchmark for Improving Product Search](https://github.com/amazon-science/esci-data).

 The details and results of experiments can be found in this wiki: https://github.com/rejasupotaro/amazon-product-search/wiki